• Skip to main content

 Regardless of whether you poached prior to roasting follow these steps:

-- Crispy skin.
+• Crispy skin.
 Towards the end of the slow roasting time remove the pig knuckles to a different pan and either increase the temperature of the oven to about 400 F or use the broiler element.
 The skin will get crispy and puff up.
 A crackling will form much faster in a convection oven, so watch them closely.

-- Gravy (beer sauce).
+• Gravy (beer sauce).
 This is the moment when that dark German lager you added to the roasting pan really pays off!
 While the hocks are getting crispy in the pan you transferred them to, add about a cup of boiling water to the pan drippings, scrape all the brown bits and transfer the onions and pan liquids to a blender.
 Blend until smooth, then transfer to a small saucepan and bring to simmer.
-If you need to thicken the consistency, add a slurry (1 tbsp corn start mixed with 1 tbsp cold water) and stir it into the sauce.
+If you need to thicken the consistency, add a slurry (1 tablespoon corn start mixed with 1 tablespoon cold water) and stir it into the sauce.
 Keep warm until the Schweinshaxe is ready to serve.

 Most Popular Sides for Schweinshaxe